ismarapw/pride-of-lombok/README.md

 php artisan serve
 ```

-The default admin account is in the seeder file at ./database/seeder/DatabaseSeeder.php
+The default admin account is in the seeder file at ./database/seeder/DatabaseSeeder.php.
+You can login by that in login menu and you can do the Create, Update and Delete products.
 ```bash
 'username' => 'admin123'
 'email' => "admin123@gamil.com"